-John Milliron is the founder and partner of Milliron & Goodman.
-A hands-on leader who actively manages client issues, provides strategic counsel and stealth issue advocacy, John plays a prominent role in Democratic politics from local to statewide campaigns and is considered a Harrisburg “insider” for political strategy, fundraising and advocacy.
+John Milliron is the founder of Milliron Goodman.
+As a Partner Emeritus, John provides strategic counsel to the firm.
+John plays a prominent role in Democratic politics from local to statewide campaigns and is considered a Harrisburg “insider” for political strategy, fundraising and advocacy.

 As a respected former member of the Pennsylvania House of Representatives, John represented the 79th Legislative District of Blair County and the city of Altoona.
 He served on the Finance, Transportation, Insurance, Urban Affairs and Business and Commerce Committees and chosen by then Majority Leader James Manderino to be the co-chairman of the House Democratic Campaign Committee.